 Now open the Menu again.
 You will see Developers Tools enabled. click on Developers Tools > Plug-ins.

 Here you can enable or disable the Adobe Flash Player, as you feel.
+This post will show you how to disable or uninstall Flash & Shockwave Player in Chrome, IE, Edge & Firefox.

 Hope this post has helped.